Borys Voznytsky Lviv National Art Gallery: Dutch and Flemish Collection

 Among the jewels of the collection are two still lives by Jan van Kessel, a student of Peter Paul Rubens, and a Still life with flowers by Abraham Brueghel, grandson of Jan Brueghel.
 Also on display are paintings by others of the Brueghel School, for example, a painting by Joseph van Bredael from the beginning of the 18th century.
 Pieter Neefs I, an associate of Frans Franken, is also represented.

-There are two portraits by Gerrit van Honthorst, a follower of the great Caravaggio, the spectacular and very popular paintings Man with viola da gamba and Woman with a guitar (1631).
+There are two portraits by Gerrit van Honthorst, a follower of Caravaggio: Man with viola da gamba and Woman with a guitar (1631).

 The Lviv Art Gallery collection also includes Saint Jerome by Lucas Gassel (1539), Portrait of a woman by Pieter Pietersz (1557), a group of paintings by Jakob de Backer, Venice, Bellona and Mary Magdalene and, two landscapes by Abraham Cowarts.
 There are also paintings from the Dutch Golden Age painting, for instance, The Storm by Pieter van der Croos and a still life by Jan Jansz van de Velde, A glass of wine and fruits (1639).
 The Lviv Art Gallery also possesses two battle scenes by the Flemish Pauwels Casteels, an artist who is a rarity in museums.
 The younger brother of the great Frans Hals, Dirk Hals, presents a canvas Banquet with the fun of a private company.

-The collection's male portrait, from Peter Paul Rubens' brush is, arguably the best of the museum's portraits.